 Dirty Bismarck Loop Trail is a 14 mile moderately trafficked loop trail located near Louisville, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs and horses are also able to use this trail.

 cross country skiing